DHTMLX/gantt-docs/data/api/gantt_getchildren.md

 getChildren
 =============

 @short:returns the 1st-level child tasks of the specified parent branch

 @params:
-- id	string, number		the parent branch's id
+- id	string,number		the parent branch's id

 @returns:
--ids	array	an array of child ids
+- ids	array				an array of children's ids

 @example: